KazaKago/StateAwareDialogFragment/README.md

 ## Usage

 implement `StateAwareDialogFragment` instead of `DialogFragment`
-and specify the callback listener as the generic for `StateAwareDialogFragment`.
+and specify the callback listener as the generics for `StateAwareDialogFragment`.

 You can access the listener's entity from `StateAwareDialogFragment.callbackListener`.